Maryland Oyster Liquor Oyster Chowder

 While a few cups of salted water goes on the stove to boil, scrub, scrub and scrub again the outside of the oyster shells.

 When the water comes to a boil, drop the unopened oyster shells into the salted water.
 Oysters do not open as fast as clams or mussels.
-The shell is really thick and so it took a little longer than I expected.

 As each shell began to open, that lovely oyster liquor spilled out from the shell and into the salted water.

 Remove the shells as soon as they open.
-The oysters are cooked all the more we want them to be cooked.

 While they cool, return the pot of liquid back to the stove, on low, and toss in onions, celery, herbs, pre-cooked bacon (for a little fat content), potatoes and a few other ingredients.

-cooked oysters
+delicately cooked oysters

-Cooked Oysters
+Delicately Cooked Oysters

 A drizzle of cream is added at the end, and really… only a little drizzle for color.
-Add the cooked oysters, plucked out from their shell, just before serving.

 Ingredients Needed